deesoft/yii2-application/docs/guide/structure-environments.md

 Typically environment contains application bootstrap files such as `index.php` and config files suffixed with `-local.php`.
 These are added to `.gitignore` and never added to source code repository.

 In order to avoid duplication configurations are overriding each other.
-For example, the frontend reads configuration in the following order:
+For example, the app reads configuration in the following order:

 - `common/config/main.php`
 - `common/config/main-local.php`
-- `frontend/config/main.php`
+- `app/config/web.php`
-- `frontend/config/main-local.php`
+- `app/config/web-local.php`

 Parameters are read in the following order:

 - `common/config/params.php`
 - `common/config/params-local.php`
-- `frontend/config/params.php`
+- `app/config/params.php`
-- `frontend/config/params-local.php`
+- `app/config/params-local.php`

 The later config file overrides the former.